scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

 },
 ...
 ```
-Though there is no configuration managed in this repository for code styling, note that you can enable an IDE like Visual Studio Code or JetBrains' WebStorm to apply styling rules upon save.
+Though there is no configuration managed in this repository for code styling, note that you can enable an IDE like Visual Studio Code or JetBrains' WebStorm to apply styling rules upon saving a file.

 ## Enabling Continuous Integration Using Azure Pipelines
 Via the Azure DevOps web UI, you can directly commit an initial `azure-pipelines.yml` file to the root of the repository and configure the trigger (i.e. commits).
-Once the NPM scripts are properly set up like above, the build stage can be configured to run the build, unit tests, and linting in a few lines of code.
+Once the NPM scripts are properly set up like above, the build stage can be configured to install dependencies, run unit tests, and handle linting in a few lines of code.
+Note that I've added an archive step because Lambda functions are deployed as ZIP files later in the pipeline.
 ```yaml
 stages:
 - stage: Build